Confusion surrounding robocalls in the lead up to election day | CBC News

 The United Conservative Party responded to the reported robocall with a statement Saturday afternoon saying they have no knowledge of the call and that they clearly identify the party in any calls made as required by Elections Alberta and the CRTC.

-The UCP also say in the statement they have not heard the call in question but add it does appear to align with a narrative the NDP is pushing.
+The UCP also said in the statement they have not heard the call in question but add it does appear to align with a narrative the NDP is pushing.

 The NDP also responded with a statement saying they have no knowledge of the calls and "certainly no involvement."

-With just two days left to go in the campaign Mandel says he's feeling aggravated.
+With just two days left to go in the campaign Mandel said he's feeling aggravated.

 - Alberta Votes 2019: CBC News brings you all the news, analyses and columns you need for the election.